-The issue of racial inequality is rising rapidly up the corporate agenda following the murder of George Floyd and global Black Lives Matter protests.
-And the earnest statements of intent by company bosses around the world to stand against racism have been music to the ears of Khalil Smith (MBA ’13).
+The issue of racial inequality rose rapidly up the corporate agenda following the murder of George Floyd and global Black Lives Matter protests.
+And the earnest statements of intent by company bosses around the world to stand against racism were music to the ears of Khalil Smith (MBA ’13).

 He has made it his mission to encourage a more representative workforce and improve the inclusion of different ethnicities, genders and backgrounds.

-And, as an African American with a Latina wife and two interracial children, the protests have personally affected Smith.
+As an African American with a Latina wife and two interracial children, the racial injustice personally affect Smith.

-But while he says the increased awareness of racial justice is a positive development that is long overdue, he wants words to be followed by action.
+And while the increased awareness of racial justice is a positive development that is long overdue, he wants words to be followed by action.

 “Just to be outraged is not enough,” he says.
 “What we need to do is fundamentally change the systems in place that have led to this movement.
 Let’s go beyond the rhetoric and get to the details.
 We’ve seen and heard promises from companies about investment of money, time and resources, but those commitments haven’t consistently turned into results or persevering once the spotlight is no longer shining.”

 That is Smith’s specialty: He has advised dozens of leading companies on how to create a more diverse and inclusive workforce.

 “Being inclusive is about pulling apart unconscious bias, stimulating employee engagement and advocacy,” he says.
 “It can create opportunities for people that otherwise would not have them while simultaneously creating a better experience for those in the majority.
 This work isn’t a zero-sum game.”

 Smith led teams in one of Apple’s first retail stores.
 This seeded his transition to the corporate side of the business, where he led important elements of the training and development of Apple’s 60,000-plus retail employees.